dj08/udacityFendTravelApp/README.md

 1. The entire code is follows `eslint:recommended` style.
 The linter is integrated into development webpack config (`webpack.dev.js`).
 2. Implement `webpack-merge` to keep webpack configurations DRY.
+3. `webpack-dev-server` is installed with proxy requests to `express js node` server.
+This helps by not having to hardcode full endpoint URLs in the frontend `fetch` requests.
+So, `fetch(http://localhost:3000/endPoint)` can simply be replaced with `fetch(/endPoint)`.
+This helps with more sustainable code.